dennismi/dennismi.github.io/_posts/2016-06-10-setting-up-the-environment.md

 ```

 The comments are pretty self-explanatory.
 One issue here is that when coding the main loop, is the fact that the code will run in a loop.
 This is a fact that need to be accounted for.
 This is especially true, if you are working in an object oriented/event driven world in your day job, like me :)

+I am pretty sure that when i get the RFID tag reader in the loop, I can better control the flow of events.